650 Reynolds Alley

 Some employers provide clinical supervision to social workers who don't yet have clinical licensure.
 However, some settings don't provide enough supervision for social workers to accumulate the necessary hours for clinical licensure, others provide no clinical supervision at all.
 In these cases, a social worker can hire a clinical supervisor.
 Here are some online directories of clinical supervisors:

 The growing demand for social workers across the United States presents numerous opportunities for MSW graduates who have advanced social work skills.
 West Chester University's Twardowski Career Development Center is available to assist students with career planning, resume development, interview preparation and job searching.
 The Center posts job opportunities through the Ram Career Network.
-The Graduate Social Work Department also posts opportunities sent to us by our partner agencies on our Job Board.

 We know job searching isn't easy so we compiled a list of external job sites that might help you find your next opportunity!